thatwonguy/database_and_api_implementation/README.md

 - ### Below is a demo of how to put *sqlalchemy* and *fastapi* together now.
 ---

 Here we use sqlalchemy instead of sqlite.
-It is much more robust python library than just a simple serverless sqlitedb.
+It is a much more robust python library than just a simple serverless sqlitedb.
 We modify the `app.py` file to utilize class objects to create the database and api layer and then we modify the `client.py` file to mimic an end-user connecting to it.

 With this modification you can save the data in a database and allow the end user access to the data via an API instead of direct access to the database.